 5 Ways to Stick to a Plan When You’re Selling

-You can read every sales book and take every training course in the world, yet it will always be true that a conversation with a prospect will never go exactly the way you expect it to go.
+You certainly can read every sales book and take every training course in the world, but it will always be true that a conversation with a prospect will never go exactly the way you expect it to go.
 That’s not to say that planning isn’t important.
 In fact, having a plan is a big reason some salespeople succeed where others fail.
 But the critical component isn’t just coming up with a good plan – it’s sticking to it when things get hairy.

 If you’re like most people, you’ll find that conversations outside of a training setting are much more fluid than the scripted ones we have when role-playing.
-This is why it’s not enough to just come up with a plan; you also need to take steps to ensure you can stick to it when the going gets tough.
+That’s why it’s not enough to just come up with a plan; you also need to take steps to ensure you can stick to it when the going gets tough.
 Here are five things you can do to help you stick to your plan when you’re selling:

 1. Write it down

 Before meeting with the prospect, come up with every question you want to ask, a list of everything you want to convey, and a clear understanding of what you hope to get out of the conversation.
 Then refer to this list while you’re speaking to them.
 If the conversation goes in another direction, you can use this list to bring it back to where it needs to be.
 Try not to get off the phone or end the meeting until you’ve checked off everything from the list that you hoped to accomplish.
-If you do this (and do it thoroughly) you’re unlikely to be left with unanswered questions or without a clear path forward.
+If you do this (and do it thoroughly well) you’re unlikely to be left with unanswered questions or without a clear path forward.

 2. Go over it before meetings

 Far too often, salespeople prefer to improvise – likely the result of strong and confident personalities.
 However, this isn’t the best way to go, and taking some time to prepare before a meeting can pay dividends.
-Since you now have a plan that you’ve written down, review it before every call.
+Since you now have a plan that you’ve written down, prepare and review it before every call.
 And, take the time to research your prospects and their companies so you have points of reference before the discussion starts.

 3. Pause and think